-by Anthea Appel, certified graduate/practitioner of small animal naturopathy
+by Anthea Appel, CAN certified graduate/practitioner of small animal naturopathy

 Before I knew any better I used to buy my herbs at my local health food store, or supermarket, or at the Farmer’s Market, or even worse, in those little capsules sold at my local pharmacy.